-Construction projects can be jumbled complex beasts with what seems like a million different moving parts.
-Oftentimes, this complexity leads to situations where you don’t know all of the other companies participating on the project.
+Construction projects can be jumbled, complex beasts with what seems like a million different moving parts.
+Oftentimes, this complexity leads to situations where you don’t know all of the other companies participating in the project.
 And unknown project participants only increases the chances of payment issues arising.

 The first, and arguably most basic, benefit to receiving preliminary notice is that it provides specific information about parties on the project.
 And, depending on the complexity of the project, this might be the only way you ever know these parties were participants.

 Think about this scenario: Let’s say you’re the general contractor on a multi-family commercial residential building going up in a suburb of Dallas.
 How likely do you think it is that you’ll know who the materials supplier of one of the sub-subs to the electrical sub on the project is?

 I’d be willing to bet that they may not ever get on your radar.
 But this potentially hidden participant will be known to you if you receive a preliminary notice from them.
 If all of the lower-tiered project participants send you preliminary notices, the GC has the ability to fill out your project graph with the identities of each and every participant.

 And now, you’re the GC on a project with high visibility, and that has multiple benefits, some of which are discussed below.

 2. Prelims help property owners avoid payment problems before they start

 We all know that payment issues are all too common in construction.
 Whether the fault lies with the top or bottom of the chain is a case-by-case determination, but sometimes the issue isn’t with either the owner (or GC) or the party requesting to be paid.
 Sometimes the payment issue is just stuck somewhere in the middle.